Quark-Gluon Plasma and Topological Quantum Fields Theory: Bosonic Effective Action

-So put everything together, it contains only relevant and marginal terms and should be compatible with the gauge invariance, the bosonized low energy effective action is given by with in which the fermionic quarks are bosonized by two types of gauge fields: 1-form $a_{\mu}$ and 2-form $b_{\mu\nu}$.
-The first two terms are topological term, and always take imaginary $i$ in its prefactor no matter in Euclidean or Minkovski metric since the topological term is metric independent.
-Here the imaginary-defined topological terms after the bosonization play the role of a non-trivial sign structure of fermions, which is insteadly responsible for the notorious sign problem for the original fermionic system at finite chemical potential.
+in which the fermionic quarks are bosonized by two types of gauge fields: 1-form $a_{\mu}$ and 2-form $b_{\mu\nu}$.
+The first two terms are topological, the integrals in these terms are metric independent.
+The topological terms giving rise from the bosonization play the role of a non-trivial phase and sign structure of fermions, which is instead responsible for the notorious sign problem for the original fermionic system at finite chemical potential.
 While the third term is non-topological and metric dependent, it is real in Euclidean metric or imaginary in Minkovski metric, the paper is using the Euclidean metric for convention.